History & Staff

 The true passion of her heart is funeral service.
 As a child she always dreamed of being a funeral director.
 After years of dreaming, she began her funeral service career as an apprentice in 2016.
 In 2022, she obtained her Associate of Applied Science in Funeral Service degree from The Dallas Institute of Funeral Service in Dallas, Texas.

 She and her husband Kevin have three children.
-When she isn’t working, she can be found at the baseball field, gymnastics practice or karate practice.
+When she isn’t working, she can be found at the baseball field, soccer field, or football games with the marching band.
 Her three dogs, Ollie, Hazel, and Henri are considered additional children in the family.
 She enjoys spending time with her family, DIY projects, and cheering on her children in all that they aspire to be.

 Sheila was born in Starke, FL to the late Cecil and Velma Hammond of Centerville, GA.
 She graduated from Northside High School and attended Lee University in Cleveland, TN.
 Sheila is married to Tommy DuPriest, from Macon, GA.
 Tommy has been employed at Robins Air Force Base for 34 years.
 They have two children, Stephanie (Chad) Campbell and Michael (Mika) DuPriest, and six wonderful grandchildren, Cali, Sloan, Marlee, Judah, Eli and Dylan.